deividAlfa/stm32_soldering_iron_controller/Readme_files/Creating_ioc.md

         Trigger event selection: Reset
         Prescaler: Don't care, it's adjusted within the program.
 It asumes the timer runs at CPU speed Some timers may take haf the clock speed, depending on the bus!
-                    In that case use #define DELAY_TIMER_HALFCLOCK in board.h!
+                    In that case use #define TIMER_HALFCLOCK in board.h!
                     Check the Clock config in CUBEMX!
         Period: Don't care, it's adjusted within the program NVIC settings: General enabled